Ex Works Incoterms (EXW)

-This rule’s first version came into force in the original Incoterms® 1936 and included in its heading “Ex-factory, ex-mill, explantation, ex-warehouse etc” in the English section of that book with German and French translations included in the book.
-Its origin in common usages go back long before that.
+The first version of EXW came into force in the original Incoterms® 1936 and included in its heading “Ex-factory, ex-mill, explantation, ex-warehouse etc” in the English section of that book with German and French translations included in the book.
+Its origin in common use goes back long before that.

-All advantage would seem to be to the seller, it does nothing more than shout (or email) “come and get ‘em” or words to that effect.
-However if the sales contract is not well-drafted, while the seller might be expecting that the buyer is going to export the goods to an overseas market it could find that the buyer is in fact unable to complete export formalities and tries to reduce its potential losses by selling the goods into the seller’s home market at a discounted price.
+However, if the sales contract is not well-drafted, while the seller might be expecting the buyer to export the goods to an overseas market, it could find that the buyer is unable to complete export formalities and subsequently tries to reduce its potential losses by selling the goods into the seller’s home market at a discounted price.

 If the buyer requires extra documents such as a certificate of origin, the seller must assist the buyer, at the buyer’s request, risk and cost, to obtain it.
 There could be complications if the issuing authority in the seller’s country will only show a registered company in that country as the exporter/shipper/consignor because the seller is none of them.

-EXW is therefore best kept for domestic trades where questions of export formalities, how to claim refund of taxes and so on simply don’t come into the equation, and where in those rare occasions the buyer is able to load the goods without all the local rules and regulations preventing it from doing so.
+EXW is, therefore, best kept for domestic trades where questions of export formalities, how to claim a refund of taxes and so on don’t come into the equation and where, in those rare occasions, the buyer is able to load the goods without all the local rules and regulations preventing it from doing so.

 Download our Free Ex Works Guide

 Under EXW, it is extremely difficult to arrange payment by a letter of credit (LC).